 One very topical development in DIY retail is the impact of the coronavirus (COVID-19) outbreak, and the following lockdown and social restriction measures governments took around the world.
-In the United Kingdom, in the first half of March 2020, online sales of building materials, paints and plants saw demand at record levels, leading to a year-on-year growth rate of up to 48 percent.
-The impact of store closures and limited social contact on online DIY sales was even more visible in the week that followed the national lockdown announced by the British government on March 23, 2020.
-That week, online revenues of home and leisure retailers, including pet care, home and garden spiked to its highest growth rate of over 100 percent.
+In the United Kingdom, in the first half of March 2020, online sales of building materials, paints and plants grew to record levels, leading to a year-on-year growth rate of up to 48 percent.
+The impact of store closures and limited social contact on online DIY sales was even more visible between April and June of 2020.
+During that period, online revenues of home and leisure retailers, including pet care, home and garden reached growth rates of up to 200 percent year-on-year.

 This text provides general information.
 Statista assumes no